 Frequently Asked Questions

-No. The materials are owned by the institution where they were created, and that institution must give its permission.
+No. The materials are owned by the institution where they were created, and that institution must give its permission for further distribution.